-When winterizing or storing for long periods, it is recommended to drain the water from the system and water heater; see Winterizing and Storage on page 8-15.
+The following representation depicts valve settings for normal operation.
+The valves are open when the handles are in line with the water line.
+When winterizing or storing for long periods, it is recommended to close the water heater inlet and outlet valves; see Winterizing and Storage on page 8-15.